-I’m working on a few projects
+I’m working on a few side projects

 Always have a side project.
 There are many reasons why.

 This Blog: I’d like to think of blogging as a side project too.
-This blog is made using Octopress (based on Jekyll) on a Mac.
+This blog is built using Octopress (based on Jekyll) on a Mac.
 I’ve always been a Windows user, I still am.
 But since 2012 my main machine is a Mac.
 I’m learning Bash and trying to balance my time with Windows and Mac as a developer.